 Some rental property maintenance expenses may be included in the fees that your property management company charges you if you are using one.
 And other maintenance expenses are variable and occur on an as-needed basis.

-For example, one month the cost of repairs may be $0, and the next month an appliance may break and require $500 for replacement and installation.
+For example, the cost of repairs for one month may be $0, and the next month an appliance may break and require $500 for replacement and installation.
 You may also incur annual or routine maintenance costs.

 While it is difficult to determine exactly how much money you’ll need for property maintenance, it’s still smart to create an estimated budget and put money in reserves for maintenance expenses.
 Factor into your budget the following: